diaorui/peek-deck/DESIGN.md

 ## Core Concepts

-### 1. Series
+### 1. Pages
-A **series** is a collection of related pages sharing the same widget types and visual style.
+A **page** is a single dashboard with multiple widgets.
+Each page is self-contained and defines its own theme, icon, and widget layout.

 **Examples:**
-- **Crypto series**: Bitcoin page, Ethereum page, Solana page
-- **Stocks series**: AAPL page, GOOGL page, TSLA page
-- **Weather series**: NYC page, London page, Tokyo page

-Each series has:
-- Available widget types
-- Shared visual template
-- Series index page (lists all pages in the series)
-- Default configuration

-### 2. Pages
-A **page** is a single dashboard with multiple widgets.

-Example: `bitcoin.yaml` defines a Bitcoin monitoring page with price, news, and market stats widgets.
+- `bitcoin.yaml` - Bitcoin monitoring page with price, news, and market stats widgets
+- `ethereum.yaml` - Ethereum dashboard
+- `ai.yaml` - AI news and developments

+Pages are grouped by **category** (e.g., `crypto`, `tech`) for organization in the main index, but each page is independent.

-### 3. Widgets
+### 2. Widgets
 A **widget** is a self-contained component that:
 1. Fetches data from an external source
 2. Optionally processes data (e.g., LLM summary)